 What Is an Adjustable-Rate Mortgage?

 An adjustable-rate mortgage is a home loan where the interest rate can vary, or adjust, throughout the loan term.
 The rate on an ARM is typically fixed for a certain number of years at the beginning, but it can increase after that initial period.

-ARMs marketed to homebuyers who have lower credit scores tend to include higher interest rates, rates that adjust more often, prepayment penalties, and other riskier features.
-So, be sure to read the fine print and understand your mortgage options.
+ARMs marketed to homebuyers who have lower credit scores tend to come with higher interest rates, rates that adjust more often, prepayment penalties, and other riskier features.
+So, be sure to read the fine print before agreeing to take on this type of mortgage.

 How does an ARM work?

-According to Freddie Mac, as of Sept.
-30, the average interest rate on a 5/1 ARM is 2.48%.
-For comparison, the average interest rate one year prior was 2.90%, and it was 3.38% during the same period in 2019 — showing that your initial interest rate could change significantly.
+As of Oct.
+13, 2022, the average interest rate on a 5/1 ARM is 5.81%, according to Freddie Mac.
+For comparison, the average rate one year prior was 2.55%, and it was 2.90% during the same period in 2020 — demonstrating that your initial rate could change significantly.

 What causes your rate to adjust?